JAForbes/superouter/readme.md

 #### Data Driven

-This library uses a specification for it's data structures called [static-sum-type](https://gitlab.com/JAForbes/static-sum-type).
+This library uses a specification for its data structures called [static-sum-type](https://gitlab.com/JAForbes/static-sum-type).
 You can take the output and generate your own framework or application behaviour in a standard structured way.
 You can also persist / serialize and transfer these data structures because reference equality is never relied upon.

-This means you can too fun things like have your API define its endpoints with superouter and then send type information over the wire to generate constructors for a client side SDK for better validation.
+This means you can do fun things like have your API define its endpoints with superouter and then send type information over the wire to generate constructors for a client side SDK for better validation.

 Or you can store route information as analytics and replay them later without losing accompanying state in the deserialization process.